medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

 {{% /alert %}}

 ## Setup
-The following configurations facilitate data synchronization, transformation, and storage for local development and testing.

 Copy the values in `env.template` file to the `.env` file and update them accordingly to the local configuration for the different scenarios below.